Last Modified: May 23, 2023

 Known Affected Versions:

-Restjavad immediately reserves more memory and the process size (as shown by RSS) increases.
+The restjavad process immediately reserves more memory and the process size (as shown by RSS) increases as the starting heap size has been made to be the same as maximum heap size for performance reasons.
 (Note the process name displays as 'java', but there are multiple independent Java processes on the system.
 The parent process of restjavad is 'runsv restjavad', and the command line arguments may have 'logging' in them.)
 For restjavad with the default size, the increase is usually 200 MB-300 MB.
 The increase is particularly apparent where restjavad.useextramb is set to the value 'true' and provision.extramb is set to a high value but restjavad had not required that much extra memory previously.

 The memory Resident Set Size (RSS) of the restjavad process will be larger than needed, possibly constricting other processes in the control plane.